auth0/docs/articles/multifactor-authentication/developer/libraries/android/index.md

 ---
 # Guardian for Android

-The [Guardian for Android Software Development Kit](https://github.com/auth0/Guardian.Android) allows developers to create Android apps with Guardian functionality, providing easy and secure access to multi-factor authentication with push notifications.
-For example, this toolkit gives you the power to build a 'white label' version of the Guardian application for your users, using your own look-and-feel.
+The [Guardian for Android Software Development Kit](https://github.com/auth0/Guardian.Android) helps you create Android apps with Guardian functionality, providing secure access to multi-factor authentication (MFA) with push notifications.
+With this toolkit you can build your own customized version of the Guardian application that matches the look and feel of your organization.

-For more general information on MFA, read our [multi-factor authentication](/multifactor-authentication) documentation.
+For more information on MFA, read our [multi-factor authentication](/multifactor-authentication) documentation.

 Get started using Guardian for Android below, or, if you're looking for a specific document, try the listing of [additional documents](#additional-documents) related to Guardian for Android.